mifeex/JA-web-scrapping/README.md

 UPDATED:
 - Now, bot can click on reply button and in new page can lock question for user.
+- Bot can automatically find the last questions and clicked on the reply button

 JA web-scraping files